Web Services

 Formstack Usage Guidelines

-In an effort to meet compliance with federal regulations the following guidelines have been set for the use of Formstack at MDC.
-These guidelines layout the basics of certain types of information that should not be collected via web forms.
+Formstack is a web form management tool that allows for the quick and easy creation of standards-compliant and accessible web forms.
+In an effort to meet compliance with federal regulations, the following guidelines have been established for the use of Formstack at MDC.
+These guidelines outline the basics of what information should and should not be collected via web forms.

 • Social Security Number